airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 Pull Request reviews are done on a regular basis.

 :::info
-Please make sure you respond to our feedback/questions and sign our CLA. <br>
+Please make sure you respond to our feedback/questions and sign our CLA.

 Pull Requests without updates will be closed due inactivity.
 :::